syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Formulas.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to insert formula in Excel cell in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Create%20and%20Edit%20Formulas/Set%20Formula).

 ### Formula with Cross-sheet References

 XlsIO supports using formulas across worksheets.
 The following code shows how to apply formula with cross-sheet references.